-I am co-editor – along with Søren Overgaard and David Cerbone – of the new book series, Routledge Research in Phenomenology.
+I am co-editor – along with Søren Overgaard and David Cerbone – of the book series, Routledge Research in Phenomenology.

-I’d love to hear from people interested in similar things.
+I like collaborating with people and would love to hear from people interested in similar things.
 Do feel free to get in touch.